ml-tooling/lazycluster/README.md

 ### Usage Example

-Prerequisite: Passwordless ssh needs to be setup for the used hosts.
+*Prerequisite*: Passwordless ssh needs to be setup to the used hosts for the most convenient user experience.
+Otherwise,
+                you need to pass the connection details to Runtime.\_\_init__ via connection_kwargs.
+These parameters will be passed on to the [fabric.Connection](http://docs.fabfile.org/en/2.4/api/connection.html#connect-kwargs-arg).

 ```python
 from lazycluster import RuntimeTask, Runtime